davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 }
 ```

-6. Return the ID of the newly created Equipment object to the HTTP client.
+6. Return the ID of the newly created Equipment object to the caller.

 ### HTTP request for updating data